-(a) Use of state resources that is reasonably related to the conduct of official state duties, or which is otherwise allowed by statute.
+(a) Use of state resources for official state purpose.
+"Official state purpose" includes use of state resources to conduct official duties, activities reasonably related to the conduct of official state duties, activities related to state employment, and activities otherwise allowed by statute.
+Examples of official state purposes include:

-(d) A state officer or employee may make an occasional but limited personal use of state resources only if each of the following conditions are met:
+(a) A state officer or employee's use of state resources is de minimis only if each of the following conditions are met:

 (i) There is little or no cost to the state;